zsk612/tp/docs/DeveloperGuide.md

 Storage handles reading of file data by calling readDietSession() and overwriting of file data by calling writeToStorageDietSession().

 #### 4.6.3.
 Storage for workout

+Storage for workout saves workout sessions created as individual files named based on the time created in `/saves/workout` directory.
+The metainformation of the files such as createion date and last edit date is saved in  `/saves/workout/history.json`.

+Only history.json file is load when initilizing the application.
+The rest of Session files are load on request, e.g. `edit`.
+When a new workout session is created, a new file will be stored and its meta information will be appended to `history.json`.
+When a workout session is deleted, the file will be removed and its record will be removed from `history.json`.

+**Implementation**

+Meta information file can be overwritten with `writePastRecords()` and be read with `readPastRecords()`.

 ### 4.7. <a id="logging">Logging</a>